India's power. In English

 My favorite was chocolate cake with almonds (no flour), totally black topped with dark chocolate

 The average price per dish is 2-3 dollars :) it is not an error.
-All washed down with Kampucha, a kind of sour compote with rose petals, black tea and Himalayan mushroom, which help to build good bacterial flora, so I drank it in large quantities.
+All washed down with Kampuchea, a kind of sour compote with rose petals, black tea, and Himalayan mushroom, which help to build good bacterial flora, so I drank it in large quantities.

 Both places were always full and it was difficult to get a table.
 I met there people from Belgium, Germany, Texas, Slovenia, Russians, and Polish, with all sorts of different accents in their spoken English.

-Everyone was kind to each other, always welcoming and nobody smoked or drunk.
+Everyone was kind to each other, always welcoming and nobody smoked or drank.

 No alcoholic drinks were served anyway.
 Saturday evening there was a party, people danced to the rhythms of Parov Stelar:) and booty swing.

-Norwegian lady Leila (which most of the year lives in Poland, learned about my birthday and brought a vegan chocolate cake with a candle and the group sang Happy Birthday to me.
+Norwegian lady Leila (who most of the year lives in Poland, learned about my birthday and brought a vegan chocolate cake with a candle and the group sang Happy Birthday to me.

 Leila organizes culinary workshops, specializing in vegan desserts without flour and baking.

-We agreed on a joint cooking in our Karma House in Gościeńczyce.
+We agreed on joint cooking in our Karma House in Gościeńczyce.
 Everybody welcomed :)